mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to an adversary by the ciphertext length.
 An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.
-The padding length length_of_padding can be chosen at the time of the message encryption by the sender.
-Recipients can calculate the padding size from knowing the total size of the ApplicationPlaintext and the length of the content.

 Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
 Upon AEAD decryption,